dobtco/dvl-icons/README.md

 ## Usage (Other)

-- Minified SVGs are in `dist/icons/`
+- Compiled CSS and minified SVGs are in `dist/icons/`